 5. Visa Process

-After receiving the visa application documents, you must pay the I-901 Fee Remittance for Certain F, J and M Nonimmigrant Visas (SEVIS fee).
-The rate is currently US$180 and can be paid online by credit card.
-You must print a copy of the receipt to show to the U.S. consular officer.
-When the I-901 fee has been paid, you must complete an Online Nonimmigrant Visa Application (DS-160) in order to make an appointment for a visa interview at the U.S. Embassy or Consulate.The current fee charged by the U.S. Government for a J-1 visa is approximately US$140.
+After receiving the visa application documents, you must complete an Online Nonimmigrant Visa Application (DS-160) in order to make an appointment for a visa interview at the U.S. Embassy or Consulate.The current fee charged by the U.S. Government for a J-1 visa is approximately US$160.
 Interview appointments are set by the U.S. Embassy or Consulate and the decision to grant or deny you a visa is at the sole discretion of the consular officer.

 If a visa is granted, you must contact WFE and the host to coordinate your arrival in the U.S. Your visa will be for a limited period, but you only need it to enter the U.S. After you arrive, the program dates on your DS-2019 specify the length of your program.
 After completing the program, you have 30 days to leave the U.S. (see Exiting the Program).

-WFE charges half of the program fee upon signing the DS-7002 (prior to shipment of the visa documents) and half of the fee after the visa is granted (prior to arrival in the United States).
+WFE charges a partial program fee of $1000 upon signing the DS-7002 (prior to shipment of the visa documents) and the remainder of the fee ($850) after the visa is granted (prior to arrival in the United States).
 A standard program fee will be charged for your program, but an additional fee may be charged if you stay in the U.S. more than six months.
 The standard program fee covers the following:

 - document processing and record maintenance within the SEVIS system